 This type of entitled and expectant behavior does me in, especially considering more times than not, they are the ones keeping me waiting.

-What ever fiber of my being wants to do: Purposefully grab my coffee, settle into my favorite comfy chair and open a good book.
-Or I would drop everything and run out the door, hop in the car and leave without her.
-Maybe I’d go around the block and when I returned would ask, “Why weren’t you ready to go?
+What every fiber of my being wants to do: Purposefully grab my coffee, settle into my favorite comfy chair, and open a good book.
+Maybe take a 30-minute shower.
+Or I would drop everything and run out the door, hop in the car, and leave without her.
+Maybe I’d go around the block and, when I returned would ask, “Why weren’t you ready to go?
 Now we’re late!”

 The end.